oberrich/artemis_cli/README.md

 Run the script via `./artemis_cli <command>`

-## IDE supported grading/ Importing assignments into Eclipse/IntelliJ
+## IDE supported grading
 Commonly, the student-assignments have to be imported into the IDE of your choice.
-As the command `repos` adds the tests to the student-assignment, the projects (now) need to be imported as `Existing Maven Project`.
+As the command `repos` adds the tests to the student-assignment, the projects (now) need to be **imported as Existing Maven Project**.
+See below on how to import assignments into Eclipse/IntelliJ:
 - Eclipse: `File` -> `Import` -> `Maven` -> `Existing Maven Projects` -> `Root Directory`: `path/to/course/assignment`
 - IntelliJ: `Import Project` -> `path/to/course/assignment` -> `Import project from external model` -> `Maven` -> `Tick "Search for projects recursively"` -> `Next` ... `Finish`